-The Company uses historical data to estimate the expected life, volatility, and estimated forfeitures of an option.
+For purposes of the Black Scholes model, the Company uses historical data to estimate the expected life, volatility, and estimated forfeitures of an option.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.

-The balance of outstanding stock options and all options activity for the three year period ended September 30, 2007, are as follows:
+The balance of outstanding stock options and all options activity for the three year period ended September 30, 2008, are as follows: